X

 How C15:0 Works

-C15:0 works by diving deep into your cells, supporting them and helping them age more healthfully.* As we get older, two things happen to our cells that cause them to decline: the cell membranes that protect them become more fragile as we age, and their mitochondria begin to lose function.
+C15:0 works by diving deep into your cells, supporting them and helping them age more healthfully.* As we get older, a few things happen to our cells that cause them to decline: the cell membranes that protect them become more fragile as we age, and the batteries of our cells, our mitochondria, begin to lose function.

 C15:0 is like life support for struggling cells, and it helps by:*